The mall during peak fall foliage in Central Park in NYC

 Rockefeller Center Christmas Tree in Manhattan NYC

-Usually a week after Thanksgiving on one of the final days of November in NYC you can attend one of the most cherished holiday traditions in the city, the tree lighting ceremony at Rockefeller Plaza, the most famous Christmas tree in the world!
+Usually a week after Thanksgiving on one of the final days of November in NYC you can attend one of the most cherished holiday traditions in the city, seeing the Rockefeller tree arrive and prepare for the tree lighting ceremony!
+This is most famous Christmas tree in the world after all!

-If crowds aren’t your thing, we get it.
-Instead, after the official lighting ceremony date you can see the tree lit daily from 5:30 PM to 12 AM, except for Christmas which it’s lit for 24 hours and New Year’s Eve it’s on from 6 AM to 9 PM.
+Once the tree is lit, you can see it daily from 5:30 PM to 12 AM, except for Christmas which it’s lit for 24 hours and New Year’s Eve it’s on from 6 AM to 9 PM.

 Holiday Train Show at New York Botanical Garden